Where to get debt and benefits advice

 Specialist benefits advisers can help with reviews and tribunal appeals.

-Advice centres, law centres and charities provide advice free of charge.
+Advice centres, law centres and charities give free advice.

 Some give general benefits advice and others offer more specialist help.

-Citizens Advice - Advice by phone, email and online chat
+Citizens Advice: Debt, benefits and council tax advice by phone, email and online chat.